 - Group 4: IRB members – for IRB members and staff.
 This group does not satisfy the educational requirements for Groups 1, 2 or 3.

-- Group 5: Good clinical practices – For research personnel who engage in NIH Funded Research.
-This group does not satisfy the educational requirements for Groups 1, 2 3 or 4.
+- Group 5: Good clinical practices (ICH-GCP) – For research personnel who engage in NIH Funded Research and greater than minimal risk investigator initiated protocols.
+This group does NOT satisfy the educational requirements for Groups 1, 2 3 or 4.
 Recertification of the training must be completed every three years.

 - Group 6: exempt research – For research personnel who engage in Exempt research.
 This group does not satisfy the educational requirements for Groups 1-5.
 Note: Recertification of the training must be completed every three years.
 Groups 1-3 will satisfy the training requirements of Group 6.